 With the goal of connecting yoga teachers to resources to do this work themselves, I share articles on the benefits of yoga in such settings, information on non-profits engaged in this work, and interviews with teachers offering yoga in this way.
 I also share my own thoughts and experiences and spark discussion on this under-covered topic.

 I am certainly not an authority on this topic nor on teaching yoga!
 But my long-term interest in this work and professional work experience with a yoga service non-profit motivate me to start this project and connect others who are similarly inspired.
-Read more about my yoga service work here.
+Read more about how I started my yoga service work here.

 Through a past job with a yoga non-profit in DC, prior to becoming a yoga teacher, I worked to set up yoga outreach classes with non-profits, and also attended training such as Street Yoga, Prison Yoga, and Yoga for Homeless & In-Recovery Communities.
 In Chicago I’ve participated in two Breathe Network trainings focused on survivors of sexual violence.

 Outside yoga: I studied sociology and have a master’s in international communication.
 I spent about 5 years each living in Eastern Europe and then Washington, DC, and am now back in the area I grew up in – Chicago.
 I’ve done a lot of different jobs!
 I don’t run as much as I used to, but running has been a great thing in my life, particularly volunteering with Back on My Feet – a non-profit that partners with homeless shelters in a number of cities to host a running program.